Relaxing Music Choices for Spas and Wellness

 • A high-end urban spa uses elegant piano and harp to complement its marble interiors.

-• A coastal retreat spa uses ocean soundscapes, gull calls, and acoustic guitar to highlight its nature-inspired theme.
+• A coastal retreat uses ocean soundscapes, gull calls, and acoustic guitar to reinforce its nature-inspired theme.

 Both create different feelings, but each strengthens the brand message through music.